MicrosoftDocs/globalization/globalization/fonts-layout/emoji.md

 [Unicode 8.0](https://www.unicode.org/versions/Unicode8.0.0/), released in June 2015 added skin tone modifier characters to the emoji standard.
 These characters allow users to specify the skin tone of the emoji character that immediately precedes them.

+Unicode currently supports over 3600 emojis, and by using variation sequences and zero width joiner sequences, provides extensive support for nonverbal communication.

 ## Emoji and variation selection

 Like applying variation sequences to characters  to change the appearance when rendered, you can use variation sequences to change the appearance of emoji.